Roddy MacLeod

 After speaking out against the lack of piping teachers in Scottish schools, he introduced Skype lessons in 2008 for would-be pipers as a potential solution to the problem.
 He also suggested that the chanter replace the recorder in primary schools.

 He is a ten-time winner of the Piobaireachd at the Glenfiddich Solo Piping Championship; a record, and has won the overall title five times.

+In 1995, he became the Pipe Major of the ScottishPower Pipe Band and served until 2006.

 In 2012 he was inducted into the Scottish Traditional Hall of Fame.